Home

 When should I give my baby teething biscuits?

-All teething biscuits crumble to a certain extent and your baby may be able to bite off small pieces.
-So it is important that he is able to chew or "gum" his food efficiently before you consider introducing them.
+So it is important that he is able to chew or “gum” his food efficiently before you consider introducing them.

 It is impossible to give a "safe" age for giving teething biscuits to an infant, as one baby may not cope as well with chewing lumps at a particular age than another.

-USE YOUR DISCRETION when deciding whether or not to give teething biscuits to your baby.
-Always discuss the introduction of teething biscuits - and any other new foods - with your child's doctor.
-Be alert to the risk of choking and never leave him alone with any finger food.
+Always discuss the introduction of teething biscuits – and any other new foods – with your child’s doctor.

 Using "forbidden" ingredients